-You can do two key things to make sure you are successful with breastfeeding.
+You can do two key things to ensure you are successful with breastfeeding.
 Number one, educate yourself.
 Learn what the benefits of breastfeeding are, along with techniques and troubleshooting.
 The Womanly Art of Breastfeeding is a complete guide on everything you need to know from the moment your baby is born until the end of your breastfeeding relationship.
 I have personally read numerous times and a reference I went back to time and time again.
-As a disclaimer, this book is intense and thick, and it is highly biased to exclusive breastfeeding and not supplementing with formula.
+As a disclaimer, this book is intense and thick, and it is highly biased toward exclusive breastfeeding and not supplementing with formula.

 The second thing you can do to ensure you get breastfeeding off to a good start and continues to go smoothly is to find support.
 Please get help as soon as there is any issue or even proactively check out a breastfeeding support group before encountering any issues.
 La Leche League is an excellent group for some free help and support.
 Hopefully, everyone in your life is supportive of your breastfeeding.
 While people have a lot of opinions on breastfeeding, few have education about it.
-By creating supportive people in your life, you can get the support and encouragement you need, even if it is not coming from everyone.
+By creating supportive people in your life, you can get the support and encouragement you need, even if it is not from everyone.

 How Your Partner Can Help with Breastfeeding

 If you supplement with formula, your partner can help feed your baby.
 If your baby is exclusively on breastmilk, you may feel like your partner can do nothing.
 That could not be further from the truth.
 There are many ways in which your partner can support breastfeeding.

 Encouragement and support from you go a long way.
 Your partner can check in with you on how breastfeeding is going and encourage you to go to a support group, contact your doctor or midwife, or seek a lactation consultant.
 Your partner acknowledging your hard work can give you a mental boost, especially when things get challenging.